 At Chiyoda Corporation, the SQEI Management Committee, which is part of the Management Committee, is responsible for decisions on environmental activities.
 This committee establishes Corporate SQE Policy and periodically reviews the Company's activities.
 In addition, the Company has established committees under the direct control of top management to promote occupational safety, health and environmental (HSE) activities.
 Lower-level committees at each operating base promote independent initiatives in the categories of office activities, R&D activities and EPC* activities.

-Moreover, to counter global warming, the Company has established the Global Warming Countermeasures Working Group, which is under the Management Committee and comprises the general managers or the section managers of the related Units commencing with the Corporate Services Unit.
+Moreover, to counter global warming, the Company has established the Global Warming Countermeasures Working Group, which is under the Management Committee and comprises the general managers or the section managers of the related Departments commencing with the Corporate Services Department.
 The working group’s initiatives to reduce office greenhouse gas emissions include formulating countermeasure plans and auditing the status of plan implementation.

 *: Engineering, procurement and construction